Is Your Engine Rod Knocking? Engine Rod Repair Cost

 • Excessive heat

-A few ways to protect your engine rod from knocking include regularly changing your oil and spark plugs and only filling up at Top Tier gas stations that are trustworthy.
+A few ways to protect your engine rod from knocking include regularly changing your oil and spark plugs and only filling up at Top Tier gas stations that are reputable.

-Let off the gas promptly if you ever hear a pinging or tapping sound.
+Let off the gas swiftly if you ever hear a pinging or knocking sound.

 How Much Are Engine Rod Repair Costs?